rdunlocked18/SuperUnlocked_WebView-Android/Readme.md

+# App Description
+  This app is a simple webview app with FCM notification + drawer submenus Pretty easy to customize and Run
+  Php - Firebase Notifications
+  Android - Webview
+  Pull To refresh
+  Loader Options
+  String only customization

 # Set up FCM - Just add Configs :)
 If you want the FCM for send push notifications to your customer, you must to follow this steps: Like a google maps setup, you must to create or edit your project on Google Api Console.
 Go to this link: https://firebase.google.com/ and follow the instructions.